jess-olivo/config-editor/README.md

 The resulting JSON will update to show the updated data
 ![form to edit keys](https://raw.githubusercontent.com/jess-olivo/config-editor/main/screenshots/edit-keys.png)

-> 🐞 Bug: There is an issue where if you change the grouping from "none" and then edit a key, the resulting JSON does not update.
-A workaround is to then change the grouping to any other option and it will update.
-You can then change the grouping back.

-> 🐞 Bug: If you group by a key and then delete that key it is not reverting the resulting JSON back to showing the original data without any grouping.

 ### Edit Rows

 This is all of the data.
 Here you can click "Edit" and change a row's value.
 You have the option to update the single row or all rows at once.